-Virginia 2012-2013 Black Bear Harvest
+Virginia 2013–2014 Black Bear Harvest

 Due to its efficacy, tradition, effectiveness, and recreational value, regulated hunting is the primary bear population management option in Virginia.
-The Black Bear Management Plan outlines population objectives with guidance on appropriate strategies to manage bear populations based on cultural carrying capacity objectives, viability status, and current population trends.
+Bear harvest seasons and regulations are structured to meet the goals and objectives in the Black Bear Management Plan.
+The Black Bear Management Plan provides guidance on appropriate strategies to manage bear populations based on CCC objectives, viability status, and current population trends.
 While regulated hunting is highly effective for controlling and managing bear populations, conservative hunting seasons are also compatible with objectives to increase bear populations.
-Bear population objectives have been revised for the 2012-2021 Black Bear Management Plan.
+Data presented in this summary are preliminary and only include bears killed in the regulated bear hunting seasons.
+For additional details on how mast production influences the bear harvest please read the 2012-2021 Virginia Black Bear Management Plan.

 Virginia Counties with the Greatest Bear Harvest